boyinsea/ErosWeb/documentation.md

 #### Sharing Audio and Video

 Simply click "SHARE AUDIO/VIDEO" to communicate with the sub via video chat.
-You can select input and output devices (e.g. a headset) by clicking on the "gear" :gear: icon in the page header.
+You can select input and output devices (e.g. a headset) by clicking on the "gear" &#x2699; icon in the page header.

 #### Scene limits